Yatharth1299/Yatharth1299/README.md

 * 🏫 &nbsp;I'm a B.Tech CSE'2022 student at [Meerut Institute Of Engineering & Technology](https://www.miet.ac.in/home).
 * 👀 &nbsp;I’m currently partcipating in as much Coding contests as I can...
-* 👨‍💻 &nbsp;I’m currently learning AI TOOLS  to become a GEN AI ENGINEER.
+* 👨‍💻 &nbsp;I’m currently learning AI/ML tools to become a AI Software  ENGINEER.
 * 🌱 &nbsp;Practicing Data Structures and Algorithm.
 * <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="25">I love to **make friends**.
 So if you want to say hi, I'll be happy to meet you more!😊